 - Educate youth to recognize warning signs and family risk factors so they can be their own heart health advocate

 - Empower youth to use CPR and an automated external defibrillator (AED) and teach others the Cardiac Chain of Survival

 - Equip youth with leadership skills that prepare them to advocate for prevention in their communities

 How You Can Have A Smart Heart

-Why: To earn a patch and certificate after learning how to prevent sudden cardiac arrest
+Why: To empower the next generation to prevent sudden cardiac arrest

 To access the Smart Hearts curriculum materials, please complete the form below.